2299 235th St., Oskaloosa, IA 52577

 In 2011, the SMAS stopped euthanizing animals for space and started looking for alternatives to euthanasia.
 Through partnerships with other shelters and breed rescues, as well as programs aimed at increasing the adoptability of the animals in their care, the SMAS went from a dismal live release rate of 40% (meaning 40% of the animals taken in leave the shelter alive) to a live release rate of 93%.
 In may of 2014, we celebrated our first month of a 100% live release rate, a milestone we are very proud of.

-The SMAS is NOT a no-kill shelter, and we accept any animal for any reason regardless of their temperament or health.
-Despite this, we are still able to maintain a euthanasia rate of less than 8%.
+The SMAS is NOT a no-kill shelter, yet we are still able to maintain a euthanasia rate of less than 8%.

 In addition to taking in and rehoming stray, abandoned, abused, and otherwise homeless animals, the SMAS, in partnership with the Mahaska Humane Society, has developed programming aimed to educate the community and promoting responsible pet ownership.
 Some of these programs include visits to the elementary school to teach dog bite prevention, brining dogs to the local university during finals week as stress relief for students, visiting nursing home and retirement facilities for "pet therapy", and helping low-income residents of Mahaska County get their pet spayed/neutered through our "Spay the County" program.